DevelopersPL/DevAAC/public_html/news/About DevAAC.md

 ### Updates
 If you cloned this DevAAC from git (or if it came pre-installed with your server), the only thing you need to do is ```git pull``` in DevAAC directory to update to newest version.

-### I heard you have a server list?
-We are working on a server list project, which is live at [otls.net](http://otls.net).
-It is an early preview, we promise it will get better!